CenturyLinkLabs/building/README.md

 Usage
 -----

+	Usage: app2container [options] CONTAINER_NAME [TAG]
+        --from FROM                  Change the default FROM (progrium/buildstep) -f, --file Dockerfile            External Dockerfile to append to the app2container generated Dockerfile -i, --include CMD                Extra commands during the image build -b, --buildpack URL              Add an external Buildpack URL -p, --p PORT                     Run the container after it is built on a certain port -h, --help                       Display this screen

 To convert any app into a Docker container using Heroku Buildpacks, just use this simple gem.

 	sudo gem install app2container